 We have two cases to consider.
-The first case if there is a gap between the polynomials $A\langle L_0 \rangle$ and $A^{-1}\langle L_1 \rangle$ of length seven or less and this includes the case of having no gap.
+The first case if there is a gap between the polynomials $A\langle L_0\rangle$ and $A^{-1}\langle L_1\rangle$ of length seven or less and this includes the case of having no gap.
 The second case corresponds to a gap of length bigger than seven.
 In any case, there is no cancellation between these two polynomials as a result of L being quasi-alternating.
 Thus any gap in the Jones polynomial of the link L is induced either by a gap in one of the two polynomials of L_0 and L_1 or by the gap between these two polynomials.

 In the first case, it is easy to see that the Jones polynomial of L has no gap of length bigger than one as a result of the facts that the above polynomials have no gap of length bigger than seven from the induction hypothesis on the links L_0 and L_1 and that the gap between them is of length seven or less.
-Now the result follows from Proposition 3.10 since having a gap in the differential grading of $\mathcal{H}(L)$ of length bigger than one induces a gap of length bigger than one in the Jones polynomial of L and this contradicts what we know already about the Jones polynomial of L.
+Now the result follows from Proposition 3.11 since having a gap in the differential grading of $\mathcal{H}(L)$ of length bigger than one induces a gap of length bigger than one in the Jones polynomial of L and this contradicts with what we know already about the Jones polynomial of L.

 In the second case, the gap between the two polynomials is of length bigger than seven.
-In this case and according to Corollary 3.13, we can assume that L is a link of more than one component that is quasi-alternating at a crossing consisting of two arcs of two different components with $l_0 = l - 1 = l_1$.
-This is impossible according to Proposition 3.15 and hence the result follows.
+According to Corollary 3.14, we can assume that L is a link of more than one component that is quasi-alternating at a crossing consisting of two arcs of two different components with $l_0 = l - 1 = l_1$.
+Without loss of generality, we can assume that the link L up to isotopy inside a 3-ball is linked in a clasp as it appears in C and C is the top crossing in this clasp.
+This clasp structure can be obtained by sliding, if necessary, the under arc on top of the over arc of the crossing c using a second Reidemeister move as shown in $\bigcup{i=1}^{n}$.
+Thus, we can assume that the two components of the link are linked in a clasp as described above.